IdeasLabUT/dynetworkx/dydoc/source/tutorial.rst

 Edges are what make an interval graph possible.
-Every edge is defined by 2 nodes, the inclusive beginning of the interval when the edge first appears and its non-inclusive end. beginning of an interval must be strictly smaller than its end and both can be of any orderable types.
+Every edge is defined by 2 nodes, the inclusive beginning of the interval when the edge first appears and its non-inclusive end.
+Beginning of an interval must be strictly smaller than its end and both can be of any orderable types.

 .. note:: In this tutotial as well as IntervalGraph documentation, the two terms ``edge``